nachomazzara/eip7702-poc/POST.md

 Together with the `authorizationList`, this creates a transaction that **delegates and executes atomically**.

-Here's how to continue the section in your HackMD post, clearly explaining the final step and including the required code:

 ---

 ### 🚀 Sending the Delegate + Execute Transaction